NonLogicalDev/vim-jasmine-colortheme/README.md

 This theme is carefully crafted to be easy on the eyes.
 It is not a 100% copy of Espresso, it is in a sence an extension of it.
-I have tried to eliminate most of the Espresso CSSEdit theme shortcoming such as markdown coloring, added improved support for `Pangloss/javascript` syntax definition and tried to make its as logically consistent as I could in other languages such as `python`, `ruby`, `C++`, `Java`.
+I have tried to eliminate most of the Espresso CSSEdit theme shortcomings such as markdown coloring, adding improved support for `Pangloss/javascript` syntax definition and trying to make it as logically consistent as I could in other languages such as `python`, `ruby`, `C++` and `Java`.

 ## Installation